AudioKit/AudioKit/docs/MigrationGuide.md

 ```
 Also, `AKMicrophoneTracker` was removed.
 Using an `AudioEngine`'s `InputNode` along with a `PitchTap` is a better solution.

 9. All of the projects in the Examples for have been moved out of this repository.
 See the [Examples](Examples.md) documentary for links to the new repositories.

+10. Using AudioKit as a Swift Package within a C++ or Objective-C project requires you to enable modules to import AudioKit (add `-fcxx-modules` to `OTHER_CXX_FLAGS`).

 ## v4-v5 Class Name Changes